-Tour 2: Every Endemic in The Lesser Antilles (plus optional extension to Trinidad)
+Tour 1: Every Endemic in The Lesser Antilles (plus optional extension to Trinidad)

-Barbados, St. Lucia, Martinique, Dominica, Guadeloupe, Antigua, Barbuda, Montserrat St. Vincent, Grenada, (Trinidad)
+Islands we will visit on this trip: Barbados, St. Lucia, Martinique, Dominica, Guadeloupe, Antigua, Barbuda, Montserrat, St. Vincent, Grenada, (Trinidad)

-Photos L to R (click on image to scroll): Barbados is renowned for it's beautiful beaches; The island also boasts a number of prime birding habitats - this nesting colony in Graeme Hall Nature Sanctuary is the first for Little Egret documented in the western hemisphere; The immaculately maintained boardwalk of G.H.N.S. meanders through the heart of the mangrove wetland; The wetland is a haven for regional indigenous species such as this glorious Antillean Crested Hummingbird (photo ©Sam Barone); Numerous species of dragonfly such as the Spot-tailed Dasher frequent secluded lily ponds on the island (photo ©David Petts); Caribbean Martins breed on the island (photo © Yves-Jacques Rey-Millet)
+All of our tours offer terrific photo opps (click on image to scroll): Barbados is home to a number of regional indigenous species such as this glorious Antillean Crested Hummingbird (photo ©Sam Barone); The island also boasts a number of prime birding habitats - this nesting colony in Graeme Hall Nature Sanctuary is the first for Little Egret documented in the western hemisphere; The immaculately maintained boardwalk of G.H.N.S. meanders through the heart of the mangrove wetland; Barbados is renowned for it's beautiful beaches; Numerous species of dragonfly such as the Spot-tailed Dasher frequent secluded lily ponds on the island (photo ©David Petts); Caribbean Martins breed on the island (photo © Yves-Jacques Rey-Millet)

 From flat and heavily developed, with a few pockets of remaining birding habitat, to mountainous, heavily forested and wonderfully wild.
 By only our second island, any preconceived belief that a visit to one Caribbean country is akin to a visit to another is quickly erased.
 The absolute contrast to Barbados in topography, vegetation and landscapes that we see upon arrival on St.Lucia, sets the tone for a journey which, as it progresses from island to island, illustrates the wealth of diversity of habitats that each island has to offer; and in so doing goes a long way to explaining the vast array of different species reliant on these habitats for survival.
-Such diversity is exemplified in St.Lucia’s dry coastal woodlands in the east of the country - a haven for the critically endangered White-breasted Thrasher, expansive wetlands to the south, and impressive Des Cartiers Rainforest that dominates the north - the last stronghold of the truly resplendent St. Lucia Parrot.
+Such diversity is exemplified in St.Lucia’s dry coastal woodlands in the east of the country - a haven for the critically endangered White-breasted Thrasher, expansive wetlands to the south, and impressive Des Cartiers Rainforest that dominates the north - the last stronghold of the truly splendid St. Lucia Parrot.
 As we bird each of these regions, the growing number of species reliant on these habitats becomes clear.
 Vibrant St.Lucia Orioles and Purple-throated Caribs, shy, retiring Bridled Quail Doves and Ruddy Quail Doves, charismatic and plucky St.Lucia Warblers and St. Lucia Pewees - all of these and many more inhabit an island widely regarded as one of the most biodiverse in the region.

-Photos L to R (click on image to scroll): Magnificent Frigatebirds are commonly seen along Martinique's coastline (photo ©David Petts); As with so many islands in the Lesser Antilles, Martinique has it's own unique landscapes and offers prime habitat to particular species indigenous to the region; Pearly Eyed Thrashers can be seen lurking in the thickets and woodlands of Martinique (photo ©David Petts)
+Photos L to R (click on image to scroll): Pearly Eyed Thrashers can be seen lurking in the thickets and woodlands of Martinique (photo ©David Petts); Magnificent Frigatebirds are commonly seen along Martinique's coastline (photo ©David Petts); As with so many islands in the Lesser Antilles, Martinique has it's own unique landscapes and offers prime habitat to particular species indigenous to the region;

-Photos L to R (click on image to scroll): The secretive White-crowned Pigeon feasting on Red Birch berries (photo ©Yves-Jacques Rey-Millet); One of the rarest birds on the planet - the magnificent Imperial Amazon (photo by Bertrand Baptiste); The radiant Red-legged Thrush with centipede prey (photo ©James Hanlon); The island boasts a number of varied and rich feeding grounds, including vast saltmarshes and wetlands which are frequented by a number of indigenous aquatic species, as well as by a host of over-wintering North American species, such as this Whimbrel (photo ©David Rayner)
+Photos L to R (click on image to scroll): One of two endemic Amazona parrots on Dominica - the Red-necked Parrot(photo ©Birding the Islands client Steve Kornfeld); The secretive White-crowned Pigeon feasting on Red Birch berries (photo ©Yves-Jacques Rey-Millet); One of the rarest birds on the planet - the magnificent Imperial Parrot (photo by Bertrand Baptiste); The radiant Red-legged Thrush with centipede prey (photo ©James Hanlon); The island boasts a number of varied and rich feeding grounds, including vast saltmarshes and wetlands which are frequented by a number of indigenous aquatic species, as well as by a host of over-wintering North American species, such as this Whimbrel (photo ©David Rayner)

 Antigua, Barbuda and Montserrat

-Photos L to R (click on image to scroll): Antigua will offer reliable sightings of the thratened West Indian Whistling Ducks (photo ©Yves-Jacques Rey-Millet); These 3 islands are a hotspot for over wintering migrants including Prothonotary Warbler and American Redstart (both photos ©Sam Barone)
+Photos L to R (click on image to scroll): Antigua will offer reliable sightings of the threatened West Indian Whistling Ducks (photo ©Yves-Jacques Rey-Millet); The delightful Barbuda Warbler makes it's home in the dry scrubland of Barbuda(photo ©Ryan Chenery); The Montserrat Oriole (photo ©Ryan Chenery); These 3 islands are a hotspot for over wintering migrants including Prothonotary Warbler and American Redstart (both photos ©Sam Barone)

 St.Vincent & Grenada

-Photos L to R (click on image to scroll): Seeing Channel-billed Toucans in the wild is an unforgettable experience (photo ©Sam Barone); An incredible 16 species of hummingbird can be seen on Trinidad, including the marvelous Tufted Coquette (photo ©Sam Barone); Constantly posing for the camera - the bandit-like Great Kiskadee (photo ©Sam Barone); An endemic of this South American Island of the Caribbean - the Trinidad Motmot (photo ©Sam Barone); Several of the sites we visit will yield spectacular views of raptors, including the beautiful Swallow-tailed Kite (photo ©Yves-Jacques Rey-Millet)
+Photos L to R (click on image to scroll): The remarkable Bearded Bellbird is unlike any bird in the region(photo © Birding the Islands client Steve Kornfeld); An incredible 16 species of hummingbird can be seen on Trinidad, including the marvelous Tufted Coquette (photo ©Sam Barone); Seeing Channel-billed Toucans in the wild is an unforgettable experience (photo ©Sam Barone); ; An endemic of this South American Island of the Caribbean - the Trinidad Motmot (photo ©Sam Barone); Several of the sites we visit will yield spectacular views of raptors, including the beautiful Swallow-tailed Kite (photo ©Yves-Jacques Rey-Millet)

 Having been fortunate enough to have been treated to fabulous views of some of the rarest endemics in the world and to have explored a range of habitats in 10 different countries (each home to an extraordinary array of range-restricted Caribbean specialties), the remainder of our tour sees us shift our attention to the species which inhabit the Lesser Antilles' neighboring continent of South America.
 In order to do so we fly to the vibrant island nation of Trinidad.
 What can be said about Trinidad's birdlife, except to say that a visit here is truly akin to a visit to the "South American Island of the Caribbean".
 Birding The Islands has set aside 3 full days for you to travel across the island and delight in the extravagant colours and majestic displays of this country's plethora of South American species.
 We board flat-bottom boats and delve deep into mangrove wetlands in search of Scarlet Ibis, Tropical Screech Owls, and species of tree-boa.
 We journey on a safari through vast grasslands that are home to scores of Savannah Hawks and Crested Caracaras, flocks of Saffron Finches and Red-breasted Meadowlarks, as well as secretive Red-brocket Deer and armadillos.
-We stroll along trails deep within the tropical rainforests of the Arima valley, home to a huge variety of spectacular species, including: Channel-billed Toucans, Bearded Bellbirds, White-tailed Sabrewings, Golden Manakins, Crested Oropendolas, Trinidad Piping Guans and a host of various species of tanager, euphonia, antbird, antwren and antshrike.
-We round off our travels through Trinidad with a visit to clay licks located deep within secluded groves of palm forest, commonly frequented by numerous species of macaw, parrots and parrotlets.
+We stroll along trails deep within the tropical rainforests of the Arima valley, home to a huge variety of spectacular species, including: Silvered Antbirds, Channel-billed Toucans, Bearded Bellbirds, Great Antshrikes, White-necked Jacobins, Tufted Coquettes, Golden-headed Manakins, Crested Oropendolas, Trinidad Piping Guans and a host of various species of tanager, euphonia, antbirds and antwrens.
+We round off our travels through Trinidad with a visit to clay licks located deep within secluded groves of palm forest, commonly frequented by species of macaw, parrots and parrotlets.
 It is the sheer volume and variety of these and myriad other dazzling and enchanting species, that have served to make Trinidad a mecca for birders the world over.

 To find out more about this tour including Daily Itinerary and Pricing please click here